fil-mp/VITRO/README.md

 ## 📊 Prepare Datasets

 Begin by downloading the required datasets.
 All datasets are available at [Autoformer](https://drive.google.com/drive/folders/1ZOYpTUa82_jCcxIdTmyr0LXQfvaM9vIy).
-Create a separate folder named `./data`.
-Then, place the downloaded contents under the folder.
+Create a separate folder named `./data` under `src`.
+Then, place the downloaded contents under the new folder.

 ## 💻 Training